strapi/documentation/docs/user-docs/latest/media-library/introduction-to-media-library.md

 Click the search icon ![Search icon](../assets/icons/search.svg) on the right side of the user interface to use a text search and find one of your assets more quickly!
 :::

-## Sorting assets

-Just above the list of folders and assets, on the left side of the interface, a **Sort by** drop-down list is diplayed.
-It allows to display assets by upload date, alphabetical order or date of update.
-Click on the drop-down list and select an option in the list to automatically display the sorted assets.

 ## Filtering assets